brentcroft/materializer/README.md

 1. Implement FlatTag enums for cases that build and validate the current item.
 2. Implement StepTag enums for cases that build and validate a child of the current item.
+3. Implement JumpTag enums for cases that delegate to another tag.

 Schema validation is only applied if a non-null schema object is assigned to the Materializer.
 Additional validation can be declared on enums as required.